CiciMagic/CiciMagic.github.io/_gallery/2025-05-06-threadscape.markdown

 description: "Weaving Marou Village’s Energy, Water, and Community threads into an ecological artwork"
 ---

-> *“Weaving Marou Village’s Energy, Water, and Community threads into an ecological artwork”*
+> *Weaving Marou Village’s Energy, Water, and Community threads into an ecological artwork*

 ![Threadscape – Panel 2]({{site.baseurl}}/images/gallery-threadscape-panel.jpg)
 *Energy generates by solar panels will power both the village and its stormwater purification system.*